List of Kim Possible characters: Professor Dementor

 Professor Dementor (voiced and portrayed by Patton Oswalt) is a German mad scientist and rival of Dr. Drakken.

 DNAmy

 Amy Hall or DNAmy (voiced by Melissa McCarthy) is a geneticist and an avid collector of Cuddle Buddies, which are small stuffed toys similar to Beanie Babies that are hybrids between two animals, with her favorite being the butterfly-otter hybrid Otterfly.
 In her obsession, she creates mutant animal hybrids which ended up getting her fired and shunned by the scientific community as her splicing experiments were deemed unethical.
-It also revealed she provided Monkey Fist with his monkey limbs.
+Amy also provided Monkey Fist with his monkey limbs.

 Motor Ed

 Motor Ed (voiced by John DiMaggio) is Dr. Drakken's cousin, who Mrs. Lipsky considers to be the family's "black sheep", and is known for his repetitive use of the words "Dude" and "Seriously!".
 He has a biker gang motif and is a male chauvinist with an eye for beautiful women.